val314159/christophergs.github.io/about.md

 		<br><br>

-		In the past I've spent time working on machine learning projects (I also do a lot of machine learning work as part of my day job), such as a <a href="https://www.kickstarter.com/projects/1489178162/rolltec-grappling-the-first-wearable-made-for-grap/" target="_blank">prototype wearable for martial artists</a> which has allowed me to develop my understanding of scikit-learn and the scientific python stack.
+		In my current and previous roles I've spent time working on machine learning and AI projects.
+This interest is was born of some of my personal projects such as a <a href="https://www.kickstarter.com/projects/1489178162/rolltec-grappling-the-first-wearable-made-for-grap/" target="_blank">prototype wearable for martial artists</a> which allowed me to develop my understanding of scikit-learn and the scientific python stack.

-		I've also recently built customer-facing web applications using React.
+		I've also recently built customer-facing web and mobile applications using React and React-Native.
 I'll definitely be using this more, as React is brilliant.

 		<br><br>